Center Hall Industrial Minimalism

 What once required navigating through and around rooms now becomes a clear progression—replacing friction and confusion with structure, sequence, and ease.

-after - interior axis maintians natura light, provides privacy for powder room, and connects the side entry and kitchen to the family
+After - interior axis maintains natural light, provides privacy for powder room, and connects the side entry and kitchen to the family

 Guided Intervention